-Withdrawal Code Preferred Documentation Other Documentation 35 - Withdrew from Educat- ing District, District of Resi- dence No Longer Responsible Documentation that proves that the student is no longer residing in the district.
-This could be documentation from a residency investi- gation that determined a student does not qualify as a resident, re- turned mail with a forwarding label attached by the post office, or a registered letter returned due to the intended recipient having moved.
-Documentation of notice from the parent or other dis- trict/school that the student has moved.
+on that proves that the student is no longer residing in his could be documentation from a residency investi- termined a student does not qualify as a resident, re- ith a forwarding label attached by the post office, or etter returned due to the intended recipient having entation that the child has completed the preschool note from a parent when the child does not complete 3(A) on from those who decided (including the par- Documentation of notice from the parent or other dis- trict/school that the student has moved.
 Any notice re- ceived only verbally must be documented with details of who provided the information, how it was provided, who received it, and when it was received.
 The district must also document its efforts to receive preferred documenta- tion.
-36 - Withdrew from Pre- school Either documentation that the child has completed the preschool program or a note from a parent when the child does not complete the program.
-ORC §3321.13(A) Documentation of notice from the parent indicating the parent's decision to withdraw the student.
-37 - Withdrew from Kinder- garten Documentation from those who decided (including the par- ent/guardian) that it is in the best interest of the child to wait an additional year before starting kindergarten.
-For additional infor- mation, see COMPULSORY EDUCATION.
-ORC §3321.01(A) Documentation of notice from the parent indicating the parent's decision that the student is not ready for kinder- garten.
-38 - Promoted Beyond Max Grade/Entity Closing Evidence that the student completed the maximum grade offered by the community/STEM school (must be lower than 12 th grade) or ODE must show that the entity has closed.
-ORC §3321.13(A) NA 39 - Non-Enrolled Student No Longer Receiving Services from the District 40 - Transferred to Another School District Outside of Ohio 41 - Transferred to Another Ohio School District 42 - Transferred to a Private School Evidence that the student had previously been receiving services only, as well as documentation from a parent or district discontinuing the services.
-At least one of the following: a signed withdrawal form from a responsible party outside the district that includes the last date attended in the district and the name of the new district/school. documentation of notification from an ODE system that the student has enrolled in another Ohio district (student must be a known match by more than just SSID).
-NA Documentation of notice from the parent or other dis- trict/school that the student has transferred.
+Documentation of notice from the parent indicating the parent's decision to withdraw the student. note from a parent when the child does not complete 3(A) that it is in the best interest of the child to wait an ar before starting kindergarten.
+For additional infor- OMPULSORY EDUCATION.
+1(A) Documentation of notice from the parent indicating the parent's decision that the student is not ready for kinder-garten. the student completed the maximum grade offered unity/STEM school (must be lower than 12 th grade) show that the entity has closed.
+3(A) NA the student had previously been receiving services as documentation from a parent or district discontin- ces. f the following: ned withdrawal form from a responsible party out- the district that includes the last date attended in the ict and the name of the new district/school. mentation of notification from an ODE system that NA Documentation of notice from the parent or other dis- trict/school that the student has transferred.
 Any notice received only verbally must be documented with details of who provided the information, how it was provided, who received it, and when it was received.
-The district must also document its efforts to receive preferred docu- mentation. a hard copy or electronic records request from the new district/school with the date enrolled in the new school (preferred) and/or the date the request was received.
-ORC §3321.13(A)
+The district must also document its efforts to receive preferred docu- mentation. r